 Medicinal products consist of substances which can be active ingredients, excipients, or constituents (e.g., impurities, degradants, extraction solvents, vehicles, active markers).
 There are two levels of ingredients: Substance and Specified Substance, which are further defined by several attributes, including whether the substance is a chemical, protein, nucleic acid, polymer, or structurally diverse (e.g., tissue, gene, blood).
 Specified Substances can have further attributes, such as grade or purity, manufacturing information and specifications.
 Once a substance has been defined, a unique (global) identifier (ID) can be assigned and maintained in a (global) system.
-The ICSR contains a data-element (ICH E2B(R3) - G.k.2.3.r.2b) to provide a (specified) substance name has been assigned an ID, and is known by the sender e.g., for investigational medicinal products or excipients.
-If a MPID, PhPID or SID is not available, but the Substance name is known, then this can be entered as free text in the data element (ICH E2B(R3) - G.k.2.3.r.1).
+The ICSR contains a data-element (ICH E2B(R3) - G.k.2.3.r.2b) to provide a (specified) substance ID (SID).
+The SID should be provided in the ICSR when a PhPID does not exist, but a substance name has been assigned an ID, and is known by the sender e.g., for investigational medicinal products or excipients.
+If a MPID, PhPID or SID is not available, but the Substance name is known, then this can be entered as free text in the data element (ICH E2B(R3) -G.k.2.3.r.1).
 For this guidance, which is limited to post-authorization ICSRs, it is assumed that all active substances will have a corresponding PhPID as well, and that further guidance on providing (specified) SIDs in the ICSR would not be needed.